Do I Have Insomnia?

 This common sleep disorder can impact your ability to function during the day.
 Learn how to spot the symptoms and get the right treatment if you need it.

 Insomnia—with all its tossing, turning, and nighttime disturbance—can wreak havoc on your sleep routine and the way you feel during the day.
 This disorder often prevents people from achieving the quality or quantity of sleep that their body needs to function at its best.
 The end result: daytime fatigue, as well as a decline in focus, concentration, and cognitive performance during waking hours.
-Learning the risks factors and symptoms associated with insomnia can help you understand ways to improve your sleep habits, plus when to seek professional help to find treatments for this challenging sleep disorder.
+Learning the risk factors and symptoms associated with insomnia can help you understand ways to improve your sleep habits, plus when to seek professional help to find treatments for this challenging sleep disorder.
 No matter how long you may have had insomnia, effective treatment is available.

 What Is Insomnia?